Tomislavgrad: Economy

 Tomislavgrad today is in a very hard economic situation.
 Many people emigrated from it in the 1960s and 1970s, but mostly during war in the 1990s.
-Most went to Croatia (mostly Zagreb), Western Europe (Germany), and Australia.
-Among the companies active in the city there are couple big companies as "Kapis Tomislavgrad","Kamensko d.o.o."and some transport and construction companies.
+Most went to Croatia (mostly Zagreb), Western Europe (mostly Germany), and Australia.
+Among the companies active in the city there are a couple big companies as "Kapis Tomislavgrad", "Kamensko d.o.o." and some transport and construction companies.
+The town is also home to the "Tomislav Farmer's Market" (Pijaca Tomislavgrad).
+There's also a Konzum market as well as multiple stores belonging to the retailer Baković as well as a construction supplier by the name of Brodomerkur.

 Monuments and culture

 In downtown Tomislavgrad, there is a huge monument in tribute of King Tomislav made by sculptor Vinko Bagarić from Zagreb and installed in the 1990s after the Bosnian War.

 Sports

 The town is home to the football club HNK Tomislav.

+Former Croatian footballer and manager of Croatia national football team Zlatko Dalić was named an honorary citizen in 2023.